 For a touch of affordable luxury, stay at the Santhiya Koh Yao Yai Resort.
 This 5-star beach resort, built on a hill overlooking a picture-perfect beach, features elegant rooms, constructed from teak wood, which are housed in steep-roofed pavilions.
 Nearby there is a small, friendly Muslim village with a few local shops and restaurants, and a chilled beach bar to watch the sunset from.

 What to do in Koh Yao Yai

 Koh Yao Yai is all about kicking back and retreating from the pressures of day-to-day life in an idyllic setting.
 Walk along its near-empty, gently sloping white sandy beaches or explore the island on two wheels.
-If you’re in the mood for something a little more active, local operators offer day trips, including boat trips, diving excursions, and off-roading adventures.
+If you’re in the mood for something a little more active, many local operators offer day trips.
+These include boat trips, diving excursions, and off-roading adventures.

 Finally, it is worth mentioning that this is not a party island.
 Outside of the resorts, alcohol can be tricky to come by.
 But fear not.
 Some of the restaurants in the villages will serve you a cooling beer, and there is the occasional beach bar.

 Getting to Koh Lanta is relatively easy from Krabi Airport, even though the trip includes a ferry ride.
 At the Krabi Airport, get a minivan to transport you to Koh Lanta.
 The journey takes about 2 hours, and many providers even offer to drop you off straight at your hotel.